skyprolk/Audio-DFK/README.md

 When you start "Anaconda Prompt (miniconda3)" you will be in a directory, in Windows, probably something like "C:\Users\YourName".
 That's fine to install there but you can also move.
 Just remember where you put it.
 It will be in **/bark.**

 If you want to put it somewhere else, you will have to type change the directory here, using the 'cd' commands.
-(If you already had bark-infinity installed and want to updatet, skip to the end of this.)
+(If you already had bark-infinity installed and want to update, skip to the end of this.)

 6. Type a bunch of commands _exactly_.
 Hit "Y" where you need to: